 The total industrial and business land need outside the Derby Urban Area within South Derbyshire between 2011 - 2028 is 47.27ha.
-On 31 March 2021, the amount of new land developed since 1 April 2011 was 37.89, with a further 0.65ha under construction at the time of the survey.
-A further 73.61ha had planning consent and 18.71ha did not yet have planning consent but was allocated for industrial and business development in the Local Plan Part 1.
+On 31 March 2022, the amount of new land developed since 1 April 2011 is 38.17ha, with a further 21.82ha under construction at the time of the survey.
+A further 44.36ha has planning consent and 18.71ha has not yet gained planning consent but is allocated for industrial and business development in the Local Plan Part 1.

-Net additional floor space delivered in the monitoring period was 4140 sqm.
+Net additional floor space delivered in the monitoring period is 1709 sqm.